 The end goal with physical therapy is always to be able to live the life you want, free from painful restrictions.
 This can only happen if you cooperate with your physical therapist and continue to do the stretches and exercises you learn.

 Our physical therapists are attentive and dedicated, and will encourage you to achieve all the goals you set for yourself in the beginning of treatment.
-If you have a surgery coming up, now is the right time to contact your physical therapist to learn about your pre and post-surgical rehabilitation options.
+If you have a surgery coming up, now is the right time to contact St. Luke’s physical Therapy to learn about your pre and post-surgical rehabilitation options.